Cosmic Dynamics in Einstein-Cartan Theory: Analysing Hubble Tension through Curvature and Torsion field: Results Analysis

 In the initial case, we consider the case where $\omega = 0$ and $\Omega_{k} = 0$ (which means curvature $k = 0$).
 We then examine the constraints imposed on the set of free parameters $p = [H, \alpha, \Omega_{\Lambda}, \Omega_{m}]$, with particular emphasis on $\alpha$ and $\Omega_{m}$, as the stability of this model is determined by the relationship between these two parameters.
 The stability is corroborated by the findings in \cite{first_w=0} as previous research.

 Next, we will discuss the details of each figure.
+The cosmological parameters presented in each figure are summarized in Table. \ref{Hubble Data}.
 In the following figures, the mean values and their $ 1\sigma$ confidence intervals for the parameter constraints are indicated above the corner plot, with the $ 1\sigma$ intervals shaded in light blue on the single-function plots.
 In the composite plots, the dark blue regions represent the $ 1\sigma$ confidence intervals, while the light blue regions represent the $ 2\sigma$ confidence intervals ($ 95\%c.l.$).

-Fig. \ref{fig1} represents the simplest model, which does not include the curvature density parameter $\Omega_{k}$ or torsion $\alpha$.
-Fig. \ref{fig2}, compared to Fig. \ref{fig1}, only adds the $\Omega_{k}$.
+Fig. \ref{ms2025-0469fig1} represents the simplest model, which does not include the curvature density parameter $\Omega_{k}$ or torsion $\alpha$.
+Fig. \ref{ms2025-0469fig2}, compared to Fig. \ref{ms2025-0469fig1}, only adds the $\Omega_{k}$.
 In the comparative analysis in the later section, these two figures will serve as the zero-control, but for now, we will refrain from further analysis or discussion of them.

-The results shown in Fig. \ref{fig3} indicate that the constraints on all parameters approximately follow a normal distribution, with the exception of parameters $ \alpha$ and $ \Omega_{m}$, which exhibit a notable linear relationship.
+The results shown in Fig. \ref{ms2025-0469fig3} indicate that the constraints on all parameters approximately follow a normal distribution, with the exception of parameters $ \alpha$ and $ \Omega_{m}$, which exhibit a notable linear relationship.
 This linearity is attributed to the constraints on baryon density parameter $ \Omega_{b}h^{2} $ imposed by BBN.
 These findings suggest that the universe is stable under this torsion field model.

 Furthermore, when comparing our constrained results for the Hubble constant, $ H = 67.36^{+2.1}_{-2.7} \ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $, with the Planck 2018 observations $H = 67.36\pm 0.54 \ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $ , we observe a close agreement between the two.
 This indicates that the model effectively simulates the role of various components in the evolution of the universe.